RYthaGOD/agentburn/replit.md

 # BurnBot - Solana Token Buyback & Burn SaaS Platform

 ## Overview
 BurnBot is a SaaS platform designed for Solana SPL token creators to automate token buyback and burn operations.
 It offers a no-code solution with a dashboard, flexible scheduling, and transaction monitoring to enhance tokenomics through automated and verifiable burn mechanisms.
-The platform also includes a Volume Bot, a Buy Bot, and a standalone AI Trading Bot.
-The AI Trading Bot uses a 7-model AI consensus system with automatic failover to scan and analyze trending tokens, executing trades based on AI confidence and profit potential.
+The platform also includes a Volume Bot, a Buy Bot, and **GigaBrain** - the standalone AI Trading Bot.
+GigaBrain ("Black and Gold Never Fold") uses a 10-model AI hivemind consensus system with automatic failover to scan and analyze trending tokens, executing trades based on AI confidence and profit potential.
 It features autonomous capital management, dynamic position sizing, and intelligent bundle activity detection to avoid pump-and-dump schemes.

 ## User Preferences
 Preferred communication style: Simple, everyday language.